TengFeiHan0/final-project/README.md

 # 4. Lienses
 The source code is released under GPLv3 license.

 We are still working on improving the code reliability.
-For any technical issues, please contact Omid<esrafilian.omid@gmail.com>,Mouaad <boughellaba.mouaad@gmail.com>, Tengfei Han<hantengfei007@gmail.com>.
+For any technical issues, please contact Omid <esrafilian.omid@gmail.com>, Mouaad <boughellaba.mouaad@gmail.com>, Tengfei Han<hantengfei007@gmail.com>.